What Type of Job Can You Expect in New Zealand?

 - Learn new skills for life!

-- Expand on skills you already have.
+- Expand on the skills you already have.

 - Make your CV/resume look awesome for future employers.

-Hospitality, or “hospo” as some New Zealanders say, is a huge industry incorporating work in accommodation, such as hostels, hostels, holiday parks and motels, as well as work in food and beverage (see section below).
+Hospitality, or “hospo” as some New Zealanders say, is a huge industry incorporating work in accommodation, such as hostels, hostels, holiday parks and motels, as well as work in food and beverage (see the section below).